deniselashlley/TheLightTreeYoga/src/pages/services/index.md

     link: '#schedule'
     title: WORKSHOPS & EVENTS
   - description: >-
-      I am passionate about all people having access the benefits of a Yoga practice.
-I offer a reduced rate or FOC regular class to one charitable organisation for their staff and service users.
+      Health is “a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity (illness) and wellness is “the optimal state of health of individuals and groups, as defined by WHO.

-      Get in touch if you would like to find out more.
+      I offer a reduced rate or FOC regular class to a change-making group or charitable organisation for their service users and staff.
+Get in touch to find out more.
     image: /img/group_diversity_yoga.jpg
     link: 'mailto:jess@thelighttreeyoga.co.uk'
-    title: OUTREACH
+    title: WELLNESS EQUITY
   - description: >-
-      A monthly talk show going beneath the physical matter to the soul of what matters.
-Hosted by Jess Gibbs and Shaka Lish with guests.
-The show is centred around wellbeing, including chat and music discussing topics concerning the African diaspora from the female black British perspective.
+      A podcast series going beneath the physical matter to the soul of what matters.
+Hosted by Jae Gibbs and Shaka Lish with guests.
+The show is centred on wellbeing, including chat and music discussing topics concerning the African diaspora from the female black British perspective.
     image: /img/img_20190204_103624_325.jpg
-    label: Listen to a show
+    label: Listen to a show here
     link: 'https://www.mixcloud.com/soulshallmata/'
     title: 'SOULSHALL MATA '
 ---